kinnison/nixos-hosts/README.md

 7. If you lack it, you can `make gen-hardware-config` now to write out the config.
    Remember to commit it and push later once everything is done.
 This can be done after booting into the new system as you see fit.
+   If you're using a yubikey you should check for usbhid in this or it won't work later.
+   Once you've done this, you should git add it before you proceed, or the flake won't work.
 8. `make copy-config` -- This will copy the current git tree into /mnt/etc/nixos
 9. `make provision-ssh` -- this provision's the hosts SSH keys you made above, this ensures that if you have to reinstall a system it will have the same